DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

           - detect
           - respond
           - recovery
-        - note: updated (2024) CSF 2.0 functions 800-53: (Great Ideas Propel Dreams Rapidly, Right GIPDRR)
+        - note: updated (2024) CSF 2.0 functions 800-53: (🟡Great Ideas Propel Dreams Rapidly, Right GIPDRR)
-          - govern
+          - ✏️govern
-          - identify
+          - ✏️identify
-          - protect
+          - ✏️protect
-          - detect
+          - ✏️detect
-          - respond
+          - ✏️respond
-          - recover
+          - ✏️recover
 - 1.3.5 Due care/due diligence
-  - **Due diligence**: establishing a plan, policy, and process to protect the interests of the organization; due diligence is about understanding your security governance principles (policies and procedures) and the risks to your organization; actions taken by a vendor to demonstrate or provide due care
+  - **Due diligence**: 🕵️ establishing a plan, policy, and process to protect the interests of the organization; due diligence is about understanding your security governance principles (policies and procedures) and the risks to your organization; actions taken by a vendor to demonstrate or provide due care
     - Due diligence often involves:
       - gathering information through discovery, risk assessments and review of existing documentation
       - developing a formalized security structure containing a security policy, standards, baselines guidlines, and procedures
       - documentation to establish written policies
       - disseminating the information to the organization
       - Due diligence is knowing what should be done and planning for it.
       - Due diligence is developing a formalized security structure containing a security policy, standards, baselines, guidelines, and procedures.
-  - **Due care**: practicing the individual activities that maintain the due diligence effort; due care is about your legal responsibility within the law or within org policies to implement your org’s controls, follow security policies, do the right thing and make reasonable choices
+  - **Due care**: 🧑‍🏭 practicing the individual activities that maintain the due diligence effort; due care is about your legal responsibility within the law or within org policies to implement your org’s controls, follow security policies, do the right thing and make reasonable choices
   - Security documentation is the security policy
   - Due care is doing the right action at the right time.
   - exercise reasonable security measures to protect assets